Emergence: In organization development

-Economic trends and patterns which emerge are studied intensively by economists.
-Within the field of group facilitation and organization development, there have been a number of new group processes that are designed to maximize emergence and self-organization, by offering a minimal set of effective initial conditions.
-Examples of these processes include SEED-SCALE, appreciative inquiry, Future Search, the world cafe or knowledge cafe, Open Space Technology, and others (Holman, 2010).
-In international development, concepts of emergence have been used within a theory of social change termed SEED-SCALE to show how standard principles interact to bring forward socio-economic development fitted to cultural values, community economics, and natural environment (local solutions emerging from the larger socio-econo-biosphere).
-These principles can be implemented utilizing a sequence of standardized tasks that self-assemble in individually specific ways utilizing recursive evaluative criteria.
+Practitioners in group facilitation and organization development have designed a number of group processes that are designed to maximize emergence and self-organization in human organizations.
+Examples include SEED-SCALE, appreciative inquiry, Future Search, the world cafe or knowledge cafe, Open Space Technology and Theory U. SEED-SCALE, for instance, which has been used in international development contexts, attempts to induce socio-economic development fitted to local cultural values, community economics, and natural environments by implementing a sequence of standardized tasks that self-assemble in individually specific ways.

-Looking at emergence in the context of social and systems change, invites us to reframe our thinking on parts and wholes and their interrelation.
-Unlike machines, living systems at all levels of recursion - be it a sentient body, a tree, a family, an organisation, the education system, the economy, the health system, the political system etc - are continuously creating themselves.
-They are continually growing and changing along with their surrounding elements, and therefore are more than the sum of their parts.
-As Peter Senge and co-authors put forward in the book Presence: Exploring profound change in People, Organizations and Society, "as long as our thinking is governed by habit - notably industrial, "machine age" concepts such as control, predictability, standardization, and "faster is better" - we will continue to recreate institutions as they have been, despite their disharmony with the larger world, and the need for all living systems to evolve."
-While change is predictably constant, it is unpredictable in direction and often occurs at second and nth orders of systemic relationality.
-Understanding emergence and what creates the conditions for different forms of emergence to occur, either insidious or nourishing vitality, is essential in the search for deep transformations.
+In the book Presence: Exploring Profound Change in People, Organizations and Society, Peter Senge and co-authors argue that living systems at all levels - be it a sentient body, a tree, a family, an organisation, the education system, the economy, the health system, or the political system - are continuously self-organising to produce unpredictable emergent outcomes.
+They write that "as long as our thinking is governed by habit - notably industrial, 'machine age' concepts such as control, predictability, standardization, and 'faster is better' - we will continue to recreate institutions as they have been, despite their disharmony with the larger world, and the need for all living systems to evolve".